 Oyster sauce is a sweet-and-salty condiment with rich umami, savory, and tangy taste.
 Chinese mostly use it to make stir-fried noodles (chow mein) or stir-fried veggies.
 They also use this sauce as a topping in some savories.

 You can find many good brands of oyster sauce in the market.
-If you are a vegetarian, you can try oyster sauce made with oyster mushroom (or other mushroom types).
+If you are a vegetarian, you can try oyster sauce made with oyster mushrooms (or other mushroom types).
 And the vegetarian variant’s price is lower than the original oyster sauce.

-One of the most quintessential foods in Italy is Pesto – a green condiment made of crushed basil, garlic, cheeses, pine nuts, olive oil, and other ingredients.
+One of the quintessential foods in Italy is Pesto – a green condiment made of crushed basil, garlic, cheeses, pine nuts, olive oil, and other ingredients.
 Originating in Genoa city, this sauce carries all the traits of Italian cuisine – elegant, simple, and delicious.

 The word “pesto” came from the verb “pestâ”, meaning “to crush” to imply its preparation.
 The traditional way to make it is using a marble mortar and pestle to ground garlic, pine nuts, and basil leaves.